DefElement/defelement.com/pages/citing.md

+# Reusing & citing

-# Reusing content from DefElement
+## Reusing content from DefElement
 The text, images, and other content on this website (excluding Font Awesome, which is released under [its own license](https://github.com/mscroggs/defelement.com/blob/main/files/fontawesome/LICENSE.txt)) may be reused under the terms of a
 [Creative Commons Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/): this means